Home for the Holidays (1972 film): Cast

+Production

+Kim Novak was originally cast in the role of Alexandra Morgan, but dropped out shortly before production and was replaced by Eleanor Parker.

+Principal photography of Home for the Holidays took place at the 20th Century-Fox ranch, located within the Malibu Creek State Park.

 Release

 The film debuted on the American Broadcasting Company on November 28, 1972, as part of the ABC Movie of the Week series.

 Home media

+Vidmark Entertainment released Home for the Holidays on VHS in 1985.
 The film was released on DVD by Echo Bridge Home Entertainment on May 7, 2013, as a part of its "8 Midnight Horror Movies" pack.
 Echo Bridge later re-released the film on September 9, 2014, and on June 23, 2015.